Your Next Guest Expert

 Find me on Social Media:

 Sarah Olivieri is a nonprofit strategist with a passion for helping organizations thrive in the digital age.

-The founder and heart behind PivotGround, Sarah leads her team of digital experts to help human-service nonprofits increase capacity, deliver better programming, attract more funding, and make the world a better place.
+The founder and heart behind PivotGround, Sarah helps human-service nonprofits increase capacity, deliver better programming, attract more funding, and make the world a better place.